 – 3 tablespoons of sesame oil

-Preparation of nikuan:
+Preparation of nikuman:

 Step 5: Mix everything very well.
-Rice Vinegar Sauce:
+Rice vinegar sauce:

 Source: https://pt.petitchef.com/